7RU7H/Archive/Web-Application-Hacking/Command-Injection-Cheatsheet.md

 ```

 ## Remediation
+2
 1. Vulnerable functions interacting with OS replaced
 2. Sanitise and Filtering Input - [Portswigger](https://portswigger.net/web-security/os-command-injection):
 	- Validating against a whitelist of permitted values.
 	- Validating that the input is a number.
-	- Validating that the input contains only alphanumeric characters, no other syntax or whitespace.
+	- Validating that the input contains only alphanumeric characters, no other syntax or whitespace characters.

 ## References